-Next, we exploit the panel dimension of our data and use a clustering algorithm to classify bidders based on patterns in the timing and roundness of their bids following Bonhomme et al. (2022).
+Next, we exploit the panel dimension of our data and use a clustering algorithm to classify bidders based on patterns in the timing and roundness of their bids (Bonhomme et al., 2022).
 This process yields three groups of bidders: competitive, collusive, and naïve.
-Types are identified based on the consistency with which suppliers use non-competitive versus competitive bidding strategies across auctions.
+Types are identified based on the consistency with which bidders use non-competitive versus competitive bidding strategies across auctions and auction formats.
 We document a strong positive correlation between bidders' propensity to avoid focal prices (which avoids ties) in sealed-bid auctions and their propensity to submit late bids (undercutting the standing low bid) in revisable-bid auctions.
-In other words, competitive bidders avoid ties by relying less on focal prices and are more likely to snipe at the last minute in revisable-bid auctions.
+Competitive bidders both avoid ties by relying less on focal prices in sealed-bid auctions and snipe at the last minute in revisable-bid auctions.
 Collusive bidders consistently avoid competition by submitting round bids in sealed-bid auctions and bidding early in revisable-bid auctions.
 We estimate that roughly 25% of active bidders are competitive types.

-Giving consumers access to competitive quotes can lead to large increases in the take-up of mechanized desludging.
-We estimate that changing the composition of invited bidders by swapping in one extra competitive bidder lowers the expected winning bid by 360 CFA (or 1.4% of the mean winning bid).
-To measure the effect of inviting only competitive bidders to the platform, we perform counter-factual simulation exercise in which we predict the distribution of bids and acceptance decisions under the assumption that all invited bidders use the policy function of the competitive types.
+Giving consumers access to competitive quotes would lead to a large increase in the take-up of mechanized desludging.
+We estimate that changing the composition of invited bidders by swapping in one additional competitive bidder lowers the expected winning bid by 360 CFA (or 1.4% of the mean winning bid).
+To measure the effect of inviting only competitive bidders to the platform, we perform a counter-factual simulation exercise in which we predict the distribution of bids and acceptance decisions under the assumption that all invited bidders use the policy function of the competitive types.
 We find that doing so would lower the expected winning bid by 3000 CFA and increase the number of mechanized desludgings on the platform by 40%.
 This gives a lower-bound on the equilibrium effect of inviting more competitive bidders to the auctions.
 Very few auctions include more than one or two competitive bidders and so under the current random invitation rule competitive bidders do not need to place very low bids in order to win in a majority of auctions (this is the umbrella effect discussed in Caoui (2022)).
 If the platform targeted invitations to favor competitive bidders, these bidders might start bidding more aggressively.

 Finally, we use the counterfactual distribution of offers to measure the potential health benefits of improving competition in the market.
-We rely on experimental results obtained by Deutschmann, Lipscomb, Schechter & Zhu (2024) to estimate that a 1% increase in the number of mechanized desludgings among neighbors would cause a 0.6% decline in the number of diarrhea cases within a household.
-Assuming that the counter-factual increase in take-up on the platform would lead to an equivalent decrease in manual desludging in the market, we estimate that increasing competition would decrease the number of negative health outcomes between 14% and 23%.
-A more conservative estimate uses the elasticity of demand for mechanized desludgings compared to manual desludgings from Deutschmann, Gars, Houde, Johnson, Lipscomb, Mbeguere, Nehrling, Schechter & Zhu (2024) (rather than the elasticity of demand for mechanized desludgings on the platform compared to desludgings purchased outside the platform) and yields reduction in diarrhea cases ranging from 9% to 15%.
-The magnitude of these estimates is comparable to the health benefits of large-scale investments in sanitation infrastructure projects documented in the literature (Alsan & Goldin 2019, Barreto et al. 2007, Moraes et al. 2003).
+We rely on experimental results obtained by Deutschmann et al. (2024b) to estimate that a 1% increase in the number of mechanized desludgings among neighbors would cause a 0.6% decline in the number of diarrhea cases within a household.
+Assuming that the counter-factual increase in take-up on the platform would lead to an equivalent decrease in manual desludging in the market, we estimate that increasing competition would decrease negative health outcomes by 14 to 23%.
+A more conservative estimate uses the elasticity of demand for mechanized desludgings compared to manual desludgings from Deutschmann et al. (2024a) (rather than the elasticity of demand for mechanized desludgings on the platform compared to desludgings purchased outside the platform) and yields reduction in diarrhea cases ranging from 9 to 15%.
+The magnitude of these estimates is comparable to the health benefits of large-scale investments in sanitation infrastructure projects documented in the literature (Alsan and Goldin, 2019; Barreto et al., 2007; Moraes et al., 2003).